statype/product-engineering-assessment/README.md

 Describe any compromises you had to make in the process.
 What improvements may this change have introduced regardless of your initial preferences.

+#### Developer Experience and Tooling

+Part 1: Describe, defend, and critique your favorite developer tool used during the process of building a web application inless that 200 words per section.

+_Example:_

+> My favorite tool to use while building [Web Apps, SPAs, APIs] is [tool] because ...
+(176 words)
+>
+> In particular [tool] enables me to [things it enables] ...
+(192 words)
+>
+> While [tool] is great one drawback is that it [isn't super great in some context] ...
+(181 words)

+Part 2a: Add your favorite tool to the devcontainer packaged here and show what it enables.

+_or_

+Part 2b: [`rubocop`](https://github.com/rubocop/rubocop) is a best-practices
+linter for Ruby (which supports Rails as well).
+Its mission is to standardize the style of Ruby written so that code-review can be focussed on the important contents of changes and not nit-picky around style things.
+We like standards.
+[`standardrb`](https://github.com/testdouble/standard) is effectively a "better" set of rules for Rubocop.
+Both are installed in your container and can be run via `bundle exec rubocop` and `bundle exec standardrb` respectively.
+Without running them in autofix-mode run them, compare the outputs, and make a recommendation on either running the suggested fixes or not doing so.

 ## Getting Started